 The survey questionairres were developed and provided to the courts by the SCAO.
 All completed surveys are submitted to the SCAO for tabulation.

-The results of the 15th Judicial District Court Public Satisfaction Surveys for 2013 to 2017 can be seen in the table below along with the 2016 Statewide Results.
-Statewide Results for 2017 are not available as the SCAO requirement for court participation in the public satisfaction survey process is no longer required on an annual basis; it is now required every other year (even numbered years).
+The results of the 15th Judicial District Court Public Satisfaction Surveys for 2013 to 2018 can be seen in the table below along with the 2018 Statewide Results.
+The SCAO requirement for court participation in the public satisfaction survey process is no longer required on an annual basis; it is now required every other year (even numbered years).
 Participation is optional in odd numbered years.
+Statewide Results for the most recent year required are provided.